mamaggie/maggiema.rbind.io/content/home/slider.md

 # Slide height (optional).
 # E.g. `500px` for 500 pixels or `calc(100vh - 70px)` for full screen.
-height = "350px"
+height = "360px"

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = ""
   content = "\"Maggie was an extremely strong student able to quickly focus on solving problem in a clean, methodical and logical way.
-Her ability to concentrate is amazing.\" <br> -- *Dr. [T. Bensky](https://physics.calpoly.edu/tbensky), life-long mentor, advanced physics class*" align = "center"  # Choose `center`, `left`, or `right`.
+Her ability to concentrate is amazing.\" <br> -- *Dr. [T. Bensky](https://physics.calpoly.edu/tbensky), life-long mentor*" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).